george-hawkins/blender-donut-notebook/README.md

 ![img.png](menu-render-result.png)

-Look at the render result, if you've already rerendered (as suggested above) then you have a nice denoised image.
+Look at the render result, if you've already re-rendered (as suggested above) then you have a nice denoised image.
 So try connecting the _Image_ output of the _Render Layers_ node to the _Image_ input of the _Composite_ node (so breaking the link to the _Denoise_ node) and you'll see the result instantly update to the noisy version.
 Then reconnect the _Image_ output of the _Denoise_ node and after a few seconds, you'll see the denoised version again.

 Note: you can maximize the area with the render result with `ctrl-space` - this maximizes the area that the mouse is currently over - and just press `ctrl-space` again to change things back to normal.